Mix Diskerud: International career

-Diskerud's mother is from Arizona, originally making him eligible to represent either the United States or Norway.
+Diskerud's mother is from Arizona, making him eligible to represent the United States.
+He was also a Norwegian citizen making him also eligible to play for Norway.
 While Diskerud was playing for Norway, United States U-20 coach Thomas Rongen approached him as he was preparing to take a corner, and asked if he had an American passport, to which Diskerud answered, "yes."
 In April 2008 he played a tournament for the United States under-20s team, recording three assists during a game against Northern Ireland.
 A month later, he played for the Norwegian under-18's team against the United States.
 In February 2009, when asked about his future plans for international play, he replied that it does not really matter which country he represents.
 He used the phrase "first-come, first-served", meaning that he will respond to the first international call-up from either country.
 In March 2009 he played for the Norwegian under-19's team.
-He later stated that he would likely accept any future call ups from US Soccer but had not heard from them since the youth tournament in 2008.
+He later stated that he would likely accept any future call-ups from U.S. Soccer but had not heard from them since the youth tournament in 2008.

 Only weeks later, after several strong performances for his Norwegian club, Stabæk, he was contacted by U.S. Soccer about attending an under-20s camp in May 2009.
 He had to turn down the invitation due to his role in Stabæk and that the camp schedule conflicts with the Norwegian season.
 However, Diskerud traveled with the U.S. under-20 team to Egypt in June 2009 for one of two friendlies, and he scored his first goal against Egypt.
 His appearance in the Egyptian friendly signaled his final choice for international play for the United States, saying "I am a Norwegian-American.
 I would love to play for both countries, but I can't."

 Diskerud debuted for the senior team in 2010.
 He was a member of the squad that won the 2013 Gold Cup.
 He later was a member of the squad for the 2014 World Cup, although he failed to make an appearance at the tournament.
 On September 10, 2013, in Columbus, Ohio, Diskerud assisted on Landon Donovan's goal in a World Cup Qualifier against Mexico.
 It was Donovan's last goal for the United States Men's National Team.